flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 ### Flatcar Container Linux Supply Chain Security and SLSA

-The [Supply Chain Levels for Software Artifacts](https://slsa.dev/) (SLSA or 'salsa' in short) industry standard defines a checklist of standards and controls to prevent tampering, improve integrity, and secure packages and infrastructure in software projects.
+The [Supply Chain Levels for Software Artifacts](https://slsa.dev/) (SLSA or 'salsa' for short) industry standard defines a checklist of standards and controls to prevent tampering, improve integrity, and secure packages and infrastructure in software projects.
 This document describes the Flatcar Container Linux project's current and planned compliance with the [requirements of SLSA](https://slsa.dev/spec/v0.1/requirements) and provides a deep dive into the processes and mechanisms to secure the Flatcar project supply chain.

-Our assessment is that Flatcar today complies with SLSA Level 3.
-We are actively working to meet the requirements for SLSA Level 4.
+Our assessment is that Flatcar complies with SLSA Level 3.
+We are working to address the few remaining requirements for SLSA Level 4.

 #### SLSA Threat model and requirements